 Give up before you start – who wants hair against your neck when it’s this hot?
 After ≥ 12 hours in Thailand, it’s braids, buns and ponytails for the duration of the trip – shoved with increasing urgency under hats.

 Bring anti-frizz preparation and use this tip when you’re going to use a hair dryer.
 If it all goes sideways (or you have a special occasion), it’s very easy to find hairdressers in Thailand happy to take walk-in clients for a quick wash-and-dry, or styling.

 #5.
-Miscellaneous toiletries for Thailand
+‘On-the-go’ toiletries for Thailand

 My dedication to hand sanitiser is subject to constant ridicule but, as the only member of my family with firsthand knowledge of amoebic dysentery (thanks Cuba), I’ll do my thing and they can do theirs.
 The truly dedicated green shoppers will know there’s some controversy over name-brand hand sanitiser – a question of whether it’s safe for us and our ecosystem.

-Recap: My top 10 toiletries for Thailand
+Recap: The 10 best toiletries for Thailand

 - #1.
 Incognito Natural Anti-Mozzie spray

 - #3.
 Sun Bum SPF 30 Lip Balm

 - #6.
 Coconut + lemon hand sanitiser